jaredszajkowski/finm33200_final_project/README.md

 black path/to/file_or_directory.py
 ```

-# Need to review everything below here

 ## Directory Structure

-- `assets/` — Hand-drawn figures and other non-generated images.
 - `_output/` — Generated output (dataframes, charts, rendered notebooks).
 Safe to delete and regenerate with `doit`.
 - `_data/` — Cached data pulled by scripts.
 Safe to delete and regenerate.
 Not tracked in Git.
 - `data_manual/` — Manually-created data that cannot be regenerated.
 Tracked in Git.